 Brimstone (Gonepteryx rhamni)

-2011 photos highlighted in green.
-Click on any photo to go to an enlarged picture, or simply scroll down the page.
+2024 photographs highlighted in yellow.
+Click on any photograph to go to an enlarged picture, or simply scroll down the page.

 A very familiar butterfly, which seems to stay fresh and rarely seems battered (except after hibernating), unlike many other species nearing the end of their lives.
 It could easily be confused with the Cleopatra (G. cleopatra) in southern France as the wing-shape is almost identical except that rhamni is more "pointy" at the forewing apex and to some extent at the hindwing point at v3.
-Also the forewing costa of rhamni is usually slightly indented at the centre, giving a sweeping curved appearance, whereas cleopatra is usually slightly convex, although I do not believe this is always the case (see cleopatra 9166 which has this concave costa but is decidedly "unpointy").
-I have rather come to the conclusion that it is not always possible to tell the difference with any degree of certainty in some cases. |

-The extensive orange upf colouration of cleopatra males is quite clear in flight, although less obvious when at rest (neither rhamni or cleopatra rests with wings open, even for an instant).
+The extensive orange upf colouration of cleopatra males is quite clear in flight, although less obvious when at rest (neither rhamni nor cleopatra rests with wings open, even for an instant).
 The male cleopatra underside is more of a pale greenish yellow and the upf orange patches are only visible (from the underside) at certain angles.
 The female cleopatra lacks the orange upf and is very similar to female rhamni. |

-| ref | sex |
+ref | sex |

 observations |